carlgombert/GraphicsEngine/README.md

 ### Motivation
 I wanted to gain a deeper understanding of how computer graphics engines like OpenGL work under the hood, both from a programming and mathematical perspective.
-By building a 3D renderer in C++, I will hopefully be able to deeply understand fundamental graphics concepts such as rasterization, shading, and texture mapping.
+By building a 3D renderer in C++, I'll hopefully be able to deeply understand fundamental graphics concepts such as rasterization, shading, and texture mapping.

 ### Results
 1) 3D model loading and wireframe rendering (2/11/2025)